Barbershop Harmony

 The Barbershop Harmony Society (BHS) works toward promoting choral music in general, and this style in particular.
 The Society sponsors youth camps around the nation, where kids get great vocal coaching, along with exposure to the barbershop style.
 BHS members have the opportunity to attend schools and weekend workshops develop their music (and leadership) skills.
 Every year, choruses and quartets participate in BHS competitions, on the local, regional and international levels.
 They publish a large catalogue of sheet music.

-For more information, and to find out about barbershoppers near you, check out the Barberhshop Harmony Society or the two leading women's barbershop organizations, the Sweet Adelines and Hamony Inc. It's addictive.
+For more information, and to find out about barbershoppers near you, check out the Barbershop Harmony Society or the two leading women's barbershop organizations, the Sweet Adelines and Hamony Inc. It's addictive.
 In a good way.

 Why Barbershop?